mrgnw/python-scripts/README.md

 A simple priority queue, which is used in the huffman encoder.

 ### dictionaryMaker
-.Creates a dictionary of terms.
+* Creates a dictionary of terms.
 Terms can be added from a single file, all files with a certain extension in the folder, or all files in the folder.
-.Terms can also be added manually.
+* Terms can also be added manually.